Generic selectors

 Sydney Destination Partnership

 The initiative brings together more than 40 local and international organisations including major hotels, museums and city attractions, to improve Sydney’s environmental performance by increasing its use of renewable energy, reducing water consumption and improving waste management and recycling systems.
+As founding members, The Star is committed to contributing to the Sustainable Sydney 2030-2050 strategy through the SDP.

 Green Building Council Australia

 Established in 2002, Green Building Council Australia’s (GBCA) purpose is to lead the sustainable transformation of the built environment within Australia.
-GBCA rates the sustainability of buildings, fitouts and communities through Australia’s largest national, voluntary, holistic rating system – Green Star.
+The GBCA rates the sustainability of buildings, fitouts and communities through Australia’s largest national, voluntary, holistic rating system – Green Star.

 Soap Aid